-vRealize Suite Lifecycle Manager content lifecycle management integrates natively into a defined GitLab branch endpoint to provide source control for content.
+vRealize Suite Lifecycle Manager content lifecycle management integrates natively into a defined GitLab and Bitbucket branch endpoint to provide source control for content.

 vRealize Suite Lifecycle Manager stores all source control commit hashes for the purpose of check in, so the correct state of content is known.
 This enables multi-developer support, which reduces the risk of overwriting content and reduces the number of merge conflicts that can occur.

-- Verify that you have a GitLab server.
+- Verify that you have a GitLab or Bitbucket server.
 If you do not have an existing GitLab server, you can use the Gitlab-CE free docker container.

-- Verify that at least one vRealize Suite Lifecycle Manager user has access to GitLab.
+- Verify that at least one vRealize Suite Lifecycle Manager user has access to GitLab or Bitbucket.

 - Create a branch in GitLab and apply the necessary permissions in GitLab for other developers to check in and check out content to the branch.